 If you’re looking for a traditional Thanksgiving experience, Plymouth is the perfect destination for your family.
 This small town in Massachusetts is home to some of the best historical sites related to the American holiday.

 Learn more about the original Mayflower Pilgrims at Pilgrim Memorial State Park, for example.
 It showcases the famous Plymouth Rock and the Mayflower II.
 Kids will love climbing aboard the replica ship and imagining what life was like out at sea!
-Other must-see historic attractions in Plymouth include the Wampanoag Homesite, the Pilgrim Hall Museum, and the Plimoth Grist Mill.
+Other must-see historic attractions in Plymouth include the Pilgrim Hall Museum and the Plimoth Grist Mill.
 You can also take a cranberry bog tour!

 A week before Thanksgiving, families can travel back in time by watching America’s Hometown Thanksgiving Parade.
-It features Pilgrims, Native Americans, and other historical reactors who will bring history to life for your kids!
+It features historical reenactors, Pilgrims and Native Americans, who will bring history to life for your kids!
 Little ones will also have a blast learning more about the Plymouth Colony at The Plimoth Patuxet Museums.
-Here, you’ll find a reconstructed 17th-century English Village.
+Here, you’ll find a reconstructed 17th-century English Village, as well as the Wampanoag Homesite.
 On Thanksgiving Day, the museum complex even hosts a traditional Thanksgiving dinner with roast turkey.
 Kids will love learning about the American holiday from different reenactors!